tremc/tremc/README.md

 Die python2 die.

-This is the python3 fork of https://github.com/fagga/transmission-remote-cli
+This is the python3 fork of https://github.com/fagga/transmission-remote-cli No new features are planned.
+If you want something - write the patch.

-Some extra modifications have been included and development will follow the original project as much as possible.
-No new features are planned.

 ## About